 As usual, we build the planning around their interests and fascinations and we will continue to demonstrate the learning and interests of the children on Class Dojo.

 Each week, your child's key person will be on the ramp at home time if you would like to have a quick catch up.
 We are aware that it's not the same as coming into nursery and we miss working closely with families as we support your child's development and learning through play.
 Don't forget to stay in touch with regular updates and messages through Class Dojo to see what learning is happening across the nursery.
 You can always message, email or ring if you would like to arrange a time to speak with a member of staff.

-We really enjoy getting into a new year at nursery and are looking forward to being together again, exploring the seasonal change and learning together.
+We really enjoy this time of year with the children at nursery and are looking forward to exploring the seasonal change and learning together.

 We believe in creating an enabling environment which supports children's early communication and wellbeing.
 We purposely choose natural resources, neutral colours and seasonal resources to support children's learning.
 We offer opportunities for children to access a range of textures of different weights and sizes to support their exploration of the world.
 The areas are carefully zoned so that the children can access equipment independently and return it as part of their play.
 Soft lighting, task lighting and natural light fill the spaces to support the zoning and create cosy spaces for children to interact and build their early language skills.
 We follow the Reggio Emilia Approach which considers the environment as the third teacher and that it's beauty is a crucial part of the child's experience.

 Sensory exploration of the pumpkins have kept the children intrigued this week.
 They have been fascinated in the weight and moving them around.
 However, they are becoming softer, so we added the butter knives and allowed the children to discover what is inside.
 They used their strength, manipulative skills and their senses to explore.
 This engaged the children for a very long period and their involvement was high.
 We have collected the seeds to add to the playdough table next week.